About the River

 The Deua River – known to some locals as the ‘Dewey’, or to townsfolk as the Moruya River – is the lifeblood of the Eurobodalla Shire, a quaint but compromised paradise on the South Coast of New South Wales.
 The Deua supplies the shire’s seasonal population of some 30-100,000 people with 70-80% of its drinking/everything water, via a pumping station just upstream of the township of Moruya.
 Further upstream, the river supplies a thread of riverside properties and small agricultural projects with untreated (and in some cases unfiltered) drinking water via private pumps and water tanks.
 Locals have trusted the quality of the water – between the bouts of natural sedimentation caused by floods – for generations, just as the indigenous Yuin People did for millennia before colonisation.

 People drink this water directly, and have done so since prehistory.
 We also cook with it, shower in it, wash with it, farm with it, swim and fish in it.
-Our skin is permeated with Deua riverwater – silky with the oil of eucalyptus leaves – and our blood is mingled with it and the food it helps to grow.
+Our skin is permeated with Deua riverwater – silky with the oil of eucalyptus leaves – and it is mingled with our bloodstream via our drinking water and the food grown with it.
 The Deua also flows through a national park of the same name, and supports countless native species of flora and fauna, dozens of which are listed as threatened or critically endangered under the Environmental Protection and Biodiversity Conservation (EPBC) Act.

 None of the above has made Deua River or its tributaries safe from extractive industry, or worthy of protection by our state and federal governments…